horIg/horIg/README.md

 # 💫 About Me:
-🔭 I’m currently working on my-app<br>🌱 I’m currently learning React.js and JavaScript<br>
+🔭 I am currently working on my website based on React and JavaScript.
+The website is meant to serve as my personal CV and provide a secure backup for my files.
+To achieve this, I am using MongoDB as my database system.<br>🌱 I’m currently learning React.js and JavaScript<br>

 ## 🌐 Socials: